ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_stateful_api.rst

 However, what if we want to do something more complex than vanilla gradient descent?
 What about ADAM or other stateful optimizers such as LARS and LAMB?
 This is where the :class:`ivy.Optimizer` class comes in.

-Let’s take the class :class:`ivy.Adam` as an example.
+Let's take the class :class:`ivy.Adam` as an example.
 The implementation is as follows:

 .. code-block:: python